AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/approve-a-segmentation.md

    >
    >Approval can take a few minutes to more than a day to complete, depending on the size of the database.

-   Once approved, the Status&nbsp;changes from Approving to Approved.
+   Once approved, the Status changes from Approving to Approved.
    ![](assets/image2017-3-28-14-3a46-3a44.png)

    >[!TIP]